TYPO3-Initiatives/content-block-registration-api/Documentation/IntegratorManual/YamlReference/Types/DateTime/Index.rst

 .. _field_type_datetime:

 ========
-Datetime
+DateTime
 ========

-The "Datetime" type generates a simple `<input>` field, which provides a date picker.
+The "DateTime" type generates a simple `<input>` field, which provides a date picker.

 It corresponds with the TCA `type='inputDateTime'` (default) and `eval='datetime'`.